gasparsuarez/gasparsuarez/README.md

 A passionate 25-year-old Flutter developer from La Plata, Argentina.
 With 1 year of experience, I'm constantly seeking opportunities to learn and build beautiful and engaging mobile apps using Flutter.

-📚 Currently learning PHP with Laravel for completing tech stack
+📚 Currently learning PHP with Laravel for backend.

 📫 Contact: **gaspar.mdp@gmail.com**